tomcourt/enguino/README.md

 For a sensor that might contain a voltage higher than Vcc using a voltage divider as used on the voltage sensor will cause a significant load which could create issues if still attached to a backup gauge.
 Alternatively a 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
 The goal here is to limit the internal clamping diodes to no more than 1ma after the .7 volt diode drop.

-### Warning Lights / Auxiliary Display
+### Auxiliary Display

-The board has 4 caution/warning LEDs.
-These are intended it to be more useful than _idiot_ lights because of self diagnostics and their ability to display both caution and warning indications.
-Each is a Red/Green common cathode [bicolor LED].
-By turning Red and Green on at the same time Yellow can also be produced.
-Dimming could be provided by biases the ground of the common cathodes or by using the Arduino's PWM to drive a FET.
-The LED's anodes are connected to a [MCP23008] I2C I/O expander through 8 dropping resistors.
-Typically three of the LEDs will be for Oil Temperature, Oil Pressure and Voltage.
-Another alternative would be to use a module like the [BOB-13884] to provide 3 RGB LED's.

-An alternative to the warning LEDs is an auxiliary display.
-This would consist of one or two lines of a 4 digit [7 segment LED displays].
-Limited text would be shown on the display.
+The auxiliary display consists of two lines of a 4 digit [7 segment LED displays].
+Limited text would be shown on the s.
 Some letters are displayed in the wrong case, for example 't' instead of 'T'.
 The letters 'M', 'W' and 'X' can not be displayed in an any form.
 Others like 'V' end up looking the same as 'U'.

-For this reason the first line may be a [14 segment LED display].
+A caution/warning [bicolor LED] is reworked by soldering onto the 'colon' column of the top display.
+This would be easier to see and interpret than the decimal point indicators.
+Red - warning, yellow - alert, green - ok.

+An acknowledge pushbutton is also part of the display.

 In normal operation the tachometer and fuel for left and right tank in gallons would be shown as `2300` / `15:10`.
-For a single line display these would alternate.
 Excessive RPM's would cause the tachometer to blink.
 On power up the following sequence would be shown:
 * `Hobb` / `123.4`    only last 4 digits of hobbs shown
 * `bAt` / `12.2`      alternator-battery voltage
 * `   0` / `15:10`

 Whenever out of range indicators happen the display would switch to showing the condition and the value, for example `OPLo` / `2.4`.
-A 'warning' (red) out of range will be indicated by the first line blinking quickly.
+A 'warning' (red) out of range will be indicated by the first line blinking quickly and the warning LED also blinking red.
 Pressing the 'Acknowledge' button would return the display to showing tachometer and fuel.
-To indicate a caution condition (yellow) still remains, the rightmost decimal point on the first line would be lit.
-To indicate a warning condition (red) remains, all of the decimal points on the first line would be lit.
-On power up, most of the warnings would be acknowledged by default.
-Holding the acknowledge button for longer than a second would show previously acknowledged warnings, followed by cautions, followed by readings with each press.
+The warning LED would continue to be red.
+In the case of a caution condition (yellow range) the LED would turn yellow.
+When the engine isn't turning some warnings are suppressed and 'alternator voltage' becomes 'battery voltage' which has a lower warning level.
+Holding the acknowledge button for longer than a second would show previously acknowledged warnings, followed by any outstanding cautions, followed by readings with each press.
 A long hold again would return the display to tachometer and fuel.
 A very long press (>4 seconds) toggles a dim mode.

 The warning/cautions are prioritized as follows:
 * `FPLo`